PhilipYip1988/vmware-workstation-installation-guide/readme.md

 <img src='./images/img_021.png' alt='img_021' width='600'/>

-## Configuring a Windows 11 VM
+## Configuring a Windows 11 Virtual Machine

 Windows 11 has relatively high system requirements such as an 8th generation processor, 8 GB of RAM and a 1 TB SSD boot drive.
-To run Windows 11 as a VM, the host PC should significantly exceed these system requirements and therefore have a high end 11th generation processor, at least 16 GB of RAM and at least a 512 GB SSD.
+To run Windows 11 as a Virtual Machine, the host PC should significantly exceed these system requirements and therefore have a high end 11th generation processor, at least 16 GB of RAM and at least a 512 GB SSD.
 Go to Settings, to the left hand side select System:

 <img src='./images/img_022.png' alt='img_022' width='600'/>